Connect with others who understand.

 • Repetitive and frequent grasping movements used in sports or factory assembly lines

-• Hormonal changes in people with thyroid problems or going through menopause
+• Hormonal changes related to thyroid problems or menopause

 • Bone or joint diseases, such as osteoarthritis